thehaohcm/DevOpsLabs/Java/readme.md

     + Arrays.asList() allow null item inside, but the list.of() doesn't allow it
   - Collectors:
     + Collectors.partitioningBy(): take a Predicate and return a Collector.
 This method return 2 groups: 'true' value and 'false' value
+  - Dequeue:
+    + Works as a reverse action of Queue, LIFO, same as Stack
+    + Notice that Stack is a class, whereas Dequeue is an Interface
 5. Functional Interface & Lambda Expressions
   - Published in Java 8
   - Functional Interface (FI):